jdsandifer/Reading-List/Readme.md

 changed (much) througout the history of software development.
 (Although I sometimes find that on the Internet, too.)

 ## Currently Reading
-- *Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman* by Dave H. Hoover & Adewale Oshineye
+- *Programming Pearls* or *Etudes for Programmers*

 ## To Read
-- *Programming Pearls* or *Etudes for Programmers*
 - *Refactoring*
-- *Structure and Interpretation or Computer Programs*
+- *Structure and Interpretation of Computer Programs*
 - *Working Effectively with Legacy Code*
 - *Clean Code*
 - *The Passionate Programmer*